Write a Book and Change Your Life

 "When I signed up for Jessica Lourey’s fiction writing workshop, I was at a low point.
 I longed to write a novel, but I didn’t know where to begin.
 I didn’t think I had any stories worth telling.
 Jess helped me realize that I have a lifetime of experiences just waiting to be tapped into, a lifetime of stories, characters, settings and plot twists.
 I just needed to remember.
 In short, Jess helped me start writing from my heart." -Tina M.

-She is a tenured professor of creative writing and sociology and a recipient of The Loft's Excellence in Teaching fellowship.
-She delivered the Rewrite Your Life TEDx Talk and leads transformative writing workshops all over the world.
+In addition to her online courses, she teaches face-to-face writing workshops for all and leads transformative writing retreats for women.
 When not traveling, read, writing, or hanging out with her family, you can find her dreaming of her next story.
-Her Rewrite Your Life: Discover Your Truth Through the Healing Power of Fiction is the optional companion book for this course.
+Rewrite Your Life is the optional companion book for her online courses.

 "Jess is a rare double talent.
 She is an outstanding writer.
 Just